 The Institute is involved in four different fields of activity:

 (1) education on the Bachelor, Master (MA/MDes) and PhD level, (2) further training with the Basel summer and winter workshops, (3) research in the area of practice-led image and media research, historical visual communication research and research about design pedagogy, and (4) development projects for the industry.
-Adding more about the courses offered in the institute Michael Renner, Chairman, of the Visual Communication Institute says, “On the Bachelor level we focus on experimental basic design exercises and their application in practical design projects.
+Adding more about the courses offered in the institute Michael Renner, Chairman, of the Visual Communication Institute says, "œOn the Bachelor level we focus on experimental basic design exercises and their application in practical design projects.
 In the Master of Arts and Master of Design programs, we build on the experience of the creative processes gained in the Bachelor studies.
 We extend them with the introduction to research methodologies and to theoretical aspects of the humanities and sciences.
-On the PhD level, the candidates develop a research project combining theoretical and
+On the PhD level, the candidates develop a research project combining theoretical and practical aspects of Visual Communication." The results of the research conducted by the institute are contributed to the communication and media design community and they are focusing on the question of how images and media create meaning in social interaction.

 The Swiss were always known to be precise and specific at what they do and The Visual Communication Institute was instrumental in the development of the Swiss style and its international dissemination in the middle of the 20th Century.
 Many institutions have excluded the artistic and intuitive processes of design and have replaced them with methodologies of planning.
-In the Visual Communication Institute, the artistic, experimental and intuitive creative processes have been, and are still, considered as the central component to reach ‘objectivity’.
-“The main focus of our educations is the process-oriented, artistic and experimental, approach.
+In the Visual Communication Institute, the artistic, experimental and intuitive creative processes have been, and are still, considered as the central component to reach "˜objectivity'. "œThe main focus of our educations is the process-oriented, artistic and experimental, approach.
 Students learn, based on a thorough study of basic design to independently develop unique solutions for complex problems of visual communication and visual communication research.
 We educate our students on the development of cultural and social contributions to society through the creation of visual communication measures.
 Our students are learning to be innovative and are able to base their communication measures on ethical principles, creative processes and scientific knowledge.
-They learn to work in interdisciplinary teams and this helps the students to expand their horizons and improve their view of the world”, signs off Michael Renner.
+They learn to work in interdisciplinary teams and this helps the students to expand their horizons and improve their view of the world", signs off Michael Renner.

 Michael has first-hand experience working in the industry for Apple Computer.
 In 1999 he was named chairman of the Visual Communication Institute at the Basel School of Design (HGK FHNW).
 From 2005 until 2013 he was a member of eikones, the Swiss National Center in Iconic Research.
-His approach to developing research activities in the field of design is based on the aim to further develop existing competencies of image creation and is described best with the term ‘Practice-Led Iconic Research’.
+His approach to developing research activities in the field of design is based on the aim to further develop existing competencies of image creation and is described best with the term "˜Practice-Led Iconic Research'.
 He is member of Alliance Graphique Internationale and the ad interim Dean of the HGK FHNW.